-Calrec recommends the use of Singlemode fibre whenever possible in order to maximise the flexibility in the location of hardware and maintain uniformity across the system by using a single type.
-If a multimode infrastructure is in place, fibre length, the number of inter-connects and equipment location become more important.
+These SFP's use a simplex LC connector and operate by transmitting and receiving at 2 different frequencies down the same fibre in opposite directions.
+These have to be used in a Type A /Type B pair.
+Type A has a TX frequency of 1310nm and a RX frequency of 1550nm whilst its opposite uses a TX frequency of 1550nm and a RX frequency of 1310nm.
+Calrec recommend the use of singlemode fibre whenever possible in order to maximise the flexibility in the location of hardware and maintain uniformity across the system by using a single type.
+If a multimode infrastructure is in place, fibre length, the number of interconnects and equipment location becomes important.

-SFP modules are available for both Singlemode and multimode fibre types.
+SFP modules are available in bi-directional, singlemode and multimode fibre types.
 It is important to select the correct SFP for the type of fibre being used in the installation.
-If using a mixture of Singlemode and multimode fibre, it is important to ensure the correct SFPs are matched to the correct fibre type.
+If using a mixture of singlemode and multimode fibre, it is important to ensure the correct SFPs are matched to the correct fibre type.